UU-Human-Evolution/1MB438/Lab_4.md

 1. Create the ORFs table in your database that you named `my_database.db` (see above)
 2. Next you want to populate the table.
 Use `Gene2SQLite.py` that both translates your ORFs into peptides and insert the data into the table you just created.
 Inspect `Gene2SQLite.py` to see what arguments the scripts takes as input.
 OBS!
 Name the peptide translation as `x_orfs_peptides.fas` (where x is the plasmid you are looking at).

-3. **(Optional)**  Take a look at  `Gene2SQLite.py` and follow what the script does.
+**You should look always when given a script at its structure!
+After understanding how the script was designed to call the inputs/outputs you also need to think on the path of the script, the path of the input files and where you are standing when running the script.**

 Check the translation file, same way you were checking the correct translation from the 6 possible ones in Lab 2, to make sure nothing went wrong!
 When you have the data in a database many of these comparisons are easy.

-You can check your beautiful table in sqlite by something like this :
+You can check your beautiful table in sqlite with one of these commands:

 ```
 sqlite> SELECT orf_id FROM orfs; -- you will print all the orf names listed in the table –